LynnrinChan/lineage_wiki/_includes/templates/recovery_install_fastboot_lenovo.md

 {% include alerts/note.html content="The steps below only need to be run once per device." %}
 {% include alerts/warning.html content="Unlocking the bootloader will erase all data on your device!
 Before proceeding, ensure the data you would like to retain is backed up to your PC and/or your Google account, or equivalent.
-Please note that OEM backup solutions like Samsung and Motorola backup may not be accessible from LineageOS once installed." %}
+Please note that OEM backup solutions like Samsung and Motorola backup may not be accessible from Lynnrin-AOSP once installed." %}

 {% if device.install_variant and device.install_variant contains "lenovo_unlock_url" %}
 1. Visit [Lenovo's ZUI official unlocking website](https://www.zui.com/iunlock), where you'll be asked to fill in some device and contact information.